VAMSApp/onair-api/README.md

 ### getCompanyFbos()
-Fetches the FBOs for a given companyId, and world.
+Fetches the FBOs for a given companyId.
 #### Usage
 ```typescript
 import OnAirApi, { Fbo, OnAirApiConfig, } from 'onair-api'